prabjotsinghgahir/Assingnments/README.md

 # Assingnments
-1) PythonDeploy_code.py:
+1)PythonDeploy_code.py:
   This file is the main file which deploy everything on aws.
-This basically creates a stack using file Week_1_final and deploy it on aws.
+This basically creates a stack of file "Week_1_final" and deploy it on aws.
 Then it monitors the status of stack.
   If the status is CREATION_COMPLETE then it prints "template is created succesfully" and if the status is ROLLBACK_COMPLETE then it deletes the stack and also the bucket which contains lambdafunction zip file.